saturn77/monitorX/README.md

  1. Writes a value to an output register
  2. This register is then converted to signed, unsigned, and std_logic_vector type
  3. The VHDL overloaded "bits" function is then applied to these three signals
- 4. Nios then reads these signals back in along with the original value written
+ 4. Nios then reads these signals back

 ## VHDL Overloading